davidbludlow/vue-data-structures/README.md

 - Using classes (harder way)
   - Using classes with these tools has some nasty gotchas.
 See the notes in Example 2 in [examples/create-cached-augmenter-examples.ts].
 It may be better to use the composable approach instead of the class approach, but it is still possible either way.
   - TS may complain if you have `private` properties in your class.

+## Less Important Tips

+- When writing a composable, if you use the `this` keyword, you are probably making a mistake.
+Using lambda functions can make TS remind you to not use `this`.
+Classes are different.